Why Do Men And Women Handle Stress Differently?

 What Doctors Recommend

-Both men and women may report a lack of willpower to make lifestyle and behaviour changes that their health care provides recommend.
-Women give the lack of willpower to change their eating habits and look at getting more energy and confidence as what would help them in their ability to improve.
+Both men and women may report a lack of willpower to make lifestyle and behavior changes that their healthcare providers recommend.
+Women give the lack willpower to change their eating habits and look at getting more energy and confidence as what would help them in their ability to improve.

 Women will speak of having more help with household activities for them to advance in their way of handling stress.